SorawitChok/ping-pong-game-turtle/README.md

 # ping-pong-game-turtle

-This project is one player ping pong utilizing turtle library to visualize the game components.
+This project is one player ping pong game utilizing python programming language and turtle library to visualize the game components.

 Created by : Sorawit Chokphantavee